z0r0z/majeur/docs/src/0-to-hero-2.md

 ## Step 8: Check for Claimable Futarchy Rewards

-Futarchy is a prediction market on proposals.
-When you vote, you receive "receipt" tokens.
-If your side wins, you can burn those receipts to claim a share of the reward pool.
+**What is Futarchy?** Futarchy (as implemented in Majeur) is a prediction market mechanism where voters receive "receipt" tokens when they vote on a proposal.
+When the proposal resolves (either by passing or being defeated), the winning side's receipt holders can burn their receipts to claim a proportional share of the reward pool.

+Here's how it works:
+1. **When you vote**: You automatically receive receipt tokens equal to your voting weight (your share balance at the proposal's snapshot block).
+If you vote FOR, you get FOR receipts.
+If you vote AGAINST, you get AGAINST receipts.
+2. **Reward pool**: A pool of tokens is set aside for futarchy rewards (this can be ETH, DAO shares, loot, or another ERC20 token).
+3. **Resolution**: When the proposal passes (executes) or is defeated/expires, the futarchy resolves.
+If FOR wins (proposal passes), only FOR receipts can be redeemed.
+If AGAINST wins (proposal is defeated), only AGAINST receipts can be redeemed.
+4. **Claiming**: Winners can burn their receipts to claim a proportional share: `payout = (yourReceipts / totalWinningReceipts) × rewardPool`

+**Receipt tokens** are ERC-6909 multi-tokens.
+Each unique receipt token ID is computed deterministically from the proposal ID and vote side using: `keccak256("Moloch:receipt" + proposalId + support)`, where `support` is 0 (Against), 1 (For), or 2 (Abstain).

 ```javascript
 // Check for claimable futarchy rewards